bastianschnieder/HyATraX/README.md

 aryl or oxo radicals.
 These steps usually require considerable amounts of computation time throughout reactive forcefield molecular dynamics simulations.
 Applying **HyATraX** can skip these initial abstractions by generating reactive intermediates that can be used as input structures for MD simulations that already went through common reaction channels.

+## How does it work?

+**HyATraX** generates approximate transition state geometries that are further optimized with trust-region image minimization.
+It creates a mol object of the given molecule, detects C-H, N-H, and O-H bonds, and subdivides the C-H bonds in aromatic and aldehyde groups.
+Then, the former R-H bond is elongated to a fixed transition state length before a radical (hydrogen atoms or hydroxyl radicals) is added to the hydrogen atom that is about to be abstracted.
+The transition state bond lengths and angles were determined empirically for the DFT-D3 TPSS/TZVP method and can be changed in 'main.py'.
+Before the refinement process, the user can visualize all R-H vectors along with the added radicals.
+Moreover, various functional groups, abstraction radicals, and modifications of bond lengths and angles for the transition states can be easily added to the source code.

 ## How to use

 **HyATrax** requires an input of the Cartesian coordinates (xyz format) for the molecule of interest.
 The **main